EG-lisy/PlasmoVis/README.md

 ## 3. Run PlasmoVis

-1. Without changing the working directory, run the following command from the Terminal:
+1. Without changing the working directory, run the following command from the terminal:

 ```sh
 node app.js